Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 1. Set the device name to anything you want.
 1. "Description" can be left blank, or fill it with whatever you want.
 1. For "Device Type", leave "Standalone" selected.
-1. No device tags are required.
+1. Add a device attribute with the type `Number` and the name `light-level`.
-1. Set two attributes on the device: "light-level" and "button-pressed".
-Set both of their data types to `Number`.
+1. Add a device attribute with the type `Number` and the name `button-pressed`.

 Once everything is configured, click the `Create Device` button at the top-right on the screen.